 The submission of reports, studies and/or drawings, which identify and demonstrate, to the satisfaction of the City, that there will be no negative impacts on natural heritage features and areas to their ecological functions; and identifies proposed mitigation measures to ensure ecological functions, diversity, and connectivity of natural heritage features and areas are maintained, restored, and where possible enhanced.
-Any information and material submitted must recognize linkages between and among natural heritage features and areas and surface water features and groundwater features.
+Any information and material submitted must recognize linkages between the Natural Heritage System and water resource system.